SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ![plot](/figs/gcc.jpg)
 ![plot](/figs/gcc_extra.jpg)

-In this experiment, we compile the same dataset with the same compiler with different optimizaiton levels.
+In this experiment, we compile the same dataset with the same compiler (GCC) with different optimizaiton levels.
 In all the pairs of GCC optimization levels, SemDiff outperforms all other tools on average.
 SemDiff has the highest scores generally.